development6601/test-react-todo/src/components/TodoInput/README.md

 # 📁 TodoInput

-> This directory, `src\components\TodoInput`, contains the source code for the "TodoInput" component of a software project.
+> The `TodoInput` directory contains the source code for the components responsible for user input within a "Todo" application.

 ## 📋 Directory Overview

-This directory, `src\components\TodoInput`, contains the source code for the "TodoInput" component of a software project.
+The `TodoInput` directory contains the source code for the components responsible for user input within a "Todo" application.

 **📊 Directory Statistics:**
 - **Files:** 0 JavaScript files